MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/pricing-apis.md

 Commerce pricing engine provides the following APIs that can be consumed by external applications to support various pricing scenarios.

 - **GetActivePrices** – Gets a product’s calculated price including simple discounts.
-- **CalculateSalesDocument** – Calculates prices and discounts for items with quantities as if they were bought together.
+- **CalculateSalesDocument** – Calculates prices and discounts for products with quantities as if they were bought together.
-- **GetAvailablePromotions** – Gets applicable discounts for items in cart.
+- **GetAvailablePromotions** – Gets applicable discounts for products in cart.
 - **AddCoupons** – Adds coupons into a cart.
 - **RemoveCoupons** – Removes coupons from a cart.